Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 13.6/ 15.0 kg

 The reserve capacity is the lowest.
-At -18 ºC - the worst.
+At -18 ºC it is the worst.
 At -29 ºC - loss of performance.
 That's the whole biography.
-And what's the use of the fact that the price is low?
+And what good does it do if the price is low?

 16th place